-These financial statements have been prepared under the historical cost convention, using the accrual basis of accounting except for the investments carried at fair value through profit or loss at fair value.
+These financial statements have been prepared under the historical cost convention, using accrual basis of accounting except for the investments measured at fair value through profit or loss at fair value.
 The Fund presents its statement of financial position in the order of liquidity.

-3.3 Functional and Presentation Currency
+3.3 Functional and presentation currency

-Items included in these financial statements are measured using the currency of the primary economic environment in which the Fund operates (the "functional currency").
-These financial statements are presented in Saudi Arabian Riyals (SAR) which is the Fund's functional and presentation currency.
+Items included in the financial statements are measured using the currency of the main economic environment in which the fund operates (the "functional currency") and are expressed in United States Dollar (USD), which is fund functional and operational currency and all financial information presented is rounded to the nearest USD.